Pre-Term Experience at Barnegat Bay

-This pre-term field excursion takes place at the Barnegat Bay field station located at the Lighthouse Center for Natural Resource Education in Waretown, New Jersey.
-The facility is owned by the Division of Fish and Wildlife and is situated on 194 acres of land.
-The site offers a wide range of habitats including a maritime forest, salt marsh, tidal streams and a freshwater pond.
+This pre-term field excursion, also known as the Fall Field Experience (FFE), takes place at Barnegat Bay Field Station is located in Waretown, New Jersey.
+The facility is owned by the NJDEP, Division of Fish and Wildlife, and is managed by the non-profit, Natural Resource Education Foundation of NJ.
+The field station is situated on 194 acres of land and the site offers a wide range of habitats including a maritime forest, salt marsh, tidal streams and a freshwater pond.
 BEES faculty and staff will lead a series of field trips to explore the variety of coastal, marsh and terrestrial habitats.

 - Students arrive at Drexel, check in to dorms and store any personal belongings they will not need during the field excursion.

 - Brunch for parents, students and staff

 - Head to Waretown for brief orientation and move in

 - Algae lab, plant lab, night hike, terrapin talk

 - Small group field trips including: water and sediment sampling in Barnegat Bay, plant and animal identification in the Pine Barrens, tidal and non-tidal exploration in the wetland areas, fish seining along the shoreline of the bay and much more.

 - Pack up and head back to Drexel

 APPLY FOR A DEGREE IN THE BIODIVERSITY, EARTH & ENVIRONMENTAL SCIENCE DEPARTMENT